RoadieHQ/marketing-site/content/docs/getting-started/getting-started-for-admins/index.md

 ## Prerequisites

-In order to complete this guide, you will need the following things
+In order to complete this guide, you will need the following things:

 1. Access to a Roadie account.
 If you do not yet have access, please [join the waiting list](/evaluation-request).
 2. A GitHub Cloud or GitHub Enterprise Cloud account.